 Suricata works by inspecting network traffic using extensive rules and a signature language, which is reinforced by Lua scripting for detecting complex threats.
 It uses standard input and output formats, including YAML and JSON, and integrates with other tools such as:

 Wireshark is a widely-used network protocol analyzer and shows you what’s happening on your network at a packet level.
 It’s the de facto standard across commercial, non-profit enterprises, government agencies and, educational institutions.

 Trafstat is an Endace application that collects and analyses traffic statistics from an ERF file or directly from the vDAG card stream.
 Trafstat then creates a traffic profile that returns information about traffic flows in the data.
+This information includes:

 - Average bandwidth used

 - Peak bandwidth